Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Results

-In Fig.\ref{fig4}, \ref{fig5} and \ref{fig6}, we show the we show the capability of DUNE, T2HK and the combination of them, to probe the diagonal and non-diagonal NU parameters.
-The results are shown for two specific cases: with normalization factor (w norm) and without normalization factor (w/o norm).
-The plots captioned as `w norm' means that the norm factor is used for both background and signal.
-The term `w/o $\nu_e$ BG norm' stands for the case where the norm factor is not used for $\nu_{e}$ (and $\bar{\nu}_{e}$) background, but used for all other backgrounds.
+In Fig. \ref{fig4}, \ref{fig5}, and \ref{fig6} we show the capability of DUNE, T2HK and their combination, to probe the NU parameters.
+We focus mainly on the diagonal NU parameters $\alpha_{11}$, $\alpha_{22}$, and $\alpha_{33}$, and one off-diagonal parameter $\alpha_{21}$.
+The bounds on the other two off-diagonal parameters \textit{i.e.} $\alpha_{31}$ and $\alpha_{32}$ are not improved compared to the present bounds and hence those results are not included in this analysis.
+The results are shown for two specific cases: (I) with normalization factor (w/ norm) \textit{i.e.} the flux is determined through ND measurements, and (II) without normalization factor (w/o norm) \textit{i.e.} the simulated flux is used at source.
+The plots captioned as `w/ norm' means that the norm factor is used for both background and signal.
+The term `w/o $\nu_e$ BG norm' stands for the case where the norm factor is not used for the $\nu_{e}$ (and $\bar{\nu}_{e}$) background, but used for all other backgrounds.
 The term `w/o norm' stands for the cases where norm factor is not used for both background and signal.
-In the top panel of Fig.\ref{fig4} we have shown the sensitivity of $\alpha_{11}$ (upper panel) and $\alpha_{22}$ (lower panel) both for DUNE and T2HK.
-We have presented the results for CC measurements at T2HK and then for the combination of it with CC and NC measurements at DUNE, named as `COMB'.
-In Fig.\ref{fig5}, we have shown the constraints for $\alpha_{21}$ and in Fig.\ref{fig6}, obtained constraints are shown for $\alpha_{33}$ both at DUNE and T2HK.
+In the top panel of Fig. \ref{fig4} we show the sensitivity of $\alpha_{11}$ (upper panel) and $\alpha_{22}$ (lower panel) both for DUNE and T2HK.
+We present the results for CC measurements at T2HK and then for the combination of it with CC and NC measurements at DUNE, named as `COMB'.
+In Fig. \ref{fig5}, we also show the constraints for $\alpha_{21}$ parameter and in Fig. \ref{fig6}, obtained constraints are shown for $\alpha_{33}$ both at DUNE and T2HK.
 We draw the following conclusions from this analysis:\\